-The NRE was submitted on January 27, 2021 to the following agencies for review and concurrence with the species/habitat findings outlined in the NRE: USFWS, NMFS, USACE, USEPA, SFWMD, FWC, FDEP and FDACS.
+The NRE was submitted on January 27, 2021 to the following agencies for review and concurrence with the species/habitat findings outlined in the NRE: US Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), US Army Corps of Engineers (USACE), US Environmental Protection Agency (USEPA), South Florida Water Management District (SFWMD), Florida Fish and Wildlife Conservation Commission (FWC), Florida Department of Environmental Protection (FDEP) and Florida Department of Agriculture and Consumer Services (FDACS).
 The USFWS, NMFS and FWC concurrence letters are included within the Natural Resources Attachment at the end of this document.
+At the time this coordination occurred, a minor widening along the western side of the Matanzas Pass Bridge was proposed.
+However, this widening is no longer proposed due to concerns about the structural sufficiency of the existing bridge to accommodate the potential weight of the addition to the structure.
+Despite this change in scope, the initial effect determinations remain unchanged except where noted below as a result from consultation.

 - In their January 29, 2021 e-mail response, the NMFS stated that they were satisfied with the content of the NRE and believe that with the implementation of Best Management Practices, that any impacts to NMFS trust resources will be minimal.
 Based on the NRE's description of construction activities, NMFS does not believe that there are any routes of effect to smalltooth sawfish or swimming sea turtles (green, loggerhead, and Kemp's Ridley).
-Therefore, NMFS recommended and FDOT agreed to change the Endangered Species Act Section 7 determination for these species from may affect, not likely to adversely affect to no effect.
-As discussed in Section 5.3 of this document, no impacts to Essential Fish Habitat will result from this project. - In their February 17, 2021 letter response, the FWC provided their concurrence with the determinations of effect and support of the project implementation measures and commitments for protected species. - In their February 24, 2021 e-mail response, the USEPA re-stated the lack of project impacts to wetlands and other surface waters from the NRE and stated that they do not anticipate any significant impacts from the proposed improvements. - In their February 12, 2021 response e-mail, the USFWS provided updated findings for several species.
+Therefore, NMFS recommended and FDOT agreed to change the Endangered Species Act Section 7 determination for these species from may affect, not likely to adversely affect to no effect. - In their February 17, 2021 letter response, the FWC provided their concurrence with the determinations of effect and support of the project implementation measures and commitments for protected species (provided in Section 10 of this document and in Section 7 of the NRE). - In their February 12, 2021 response e-mail, the USFWS provided updated findings for several species.
 The USFWS determined that the project footprint does not provide suitable habitat for the eastern indigo snake, it has not been documented to occur on the project site, and it is not reasonably certain to occur on the project site.
 The USFWS also determined that the project will not affect sea turtle nesting habitat under their regulatory purview.
 Therefore, the USFWS recommended and FDOT agreed to revise the may affect, but not likely to adversely affect determinations for the loggerhead sea turtle, green sea turtle, Kemp's Ridley sea turtle, and eastern indigo snake to no effect.
 The USFWS also stated that the American alligator is not considered in their Section 7 consultations since it is listed under the Endangered Species Act of 1973 as threated by similarity of appearance.
 Via concurrence sticker correspondence dated April 23, 2021, the USFWS stated that the proposed action is not likely to adversely affect any federally listed species or designated critical habitat protected by the ESA of 1973, as amended.